Lentilles du Puy: French Green Lentil Salad Recipe

-I’m sure many of your out there might lie awake at night, staring at the ceiling, thinking, “Gee, I wonder if David’s right and there really is a different between ordinary green French lentils and lentilles du Puy?”
+I’m sure many of your out there might lie awake at night, staring at the ceiling, thinking, “Gee, I wonder if David’s right, and there really is a difference between ordinary green French lentils and lentilles du Puy?”

 I will save you a sleepless night and say, “Yes!”…there is.